Maximum Likelihood for Gaussian Process Classification and Generalized Linear Mixed Models under Case-Control Sampling: Introduction

+The main approach for statistical inference in the presence of ascertainment is called \textit{ascertained maximum likelihood} (AML).
+AML consists of defining a binary variable indicating inclusion in the study for every unit, and conditioning the analysis on these variables \citep{scott_maximum_2001}.
+However, none of the above GP approximation methods is suitable for AML inference.
+The only existing method that is both scalable and statistically sound is a method-of-moments approach called phenotype-correlation-genotype-correlation (PCGC; \citealt{golan_measuring_2014}).
+However, this approach is not likelihood-based and thus cannot naturally be used for model comparison, inference, prediction, and hypothesis testing.

-We evaluate the merits of our approaches on both synthetic and real data sets of genetic studies involving thousands of individuals and hundreds of thousands of explanatory variables treated as having random effects.
+Here we propose two approaches for approximate likelihood computation in our setting of interest.
+Our approaches combine (1) GP + AML + PL, which provides a tractable likelihood approximation but is very sensitive to model misspecification; and (2) GP + AML + modified EP, which is more computationally intensive, but is more robust and is closer to traditional maximum likelihood estimation.
+We evaluate the merits of our approaches on both synthetic and real data sets of genetic studies involving thousands of individuals and hundreds of thousands of features treated as having random effects.